Phillips 66 (NYSE:PSX) Price Target Raised to $167.00

-Phillips 66 (NYSE:PSX – Free Report) had its target price boosted by Mizuho from $135.00 to $167.00 in a research note released on Friday morning, Benzinga reports.
-The brokerage currently has a neutral rating on the oil and gas company’s stock.
+Phillips 66 (NYSE:PSX – Get Free Report) had its price target increased by JPMorgan Chase & Co. from $149.00 to $167.00 in a note issued to investors on Monday, Benzinga reports.
+The brokerage presently has an “overweight” rating on the oil and gas company’s stock.
+JPMorgan Chase & Co.‘s target price would suggest a potential upside of 2.51% from the company’s current price.

 Phillips 66 Stock Performance

-Phillips 66 (NYSE:PSX – Get Free Report) last posted its quarterly earnings data on Wednesday, January 31st.
-The oil and gas company reported $3.09 EPS for the quarter, topping analysts’ consensus estimates of $2.37 by $0.72.
+Phillips 66 (NYSE:PSX – Get Free Report) last posted its quarterly earnings results on Wednesday, January 31st.
+The oil and gas company reported $3.09 earnings per share for the quarter, beating the consensus estimate of $2.37 by $0.72.
+The company had revenue of $38.74 billion during the quarter, compared to analyst estimates of $34.30 billion.
 Phillips 66 had a net margin of 4.68% and a return on equity of 22.10%.
-The company had revenue of $38.74 billion during the quarter, compared to the consensus estimate of $34.30 billion.
-Equities research analysts expect that Phillips 66 will post 12.55 EPS for the current fiscal year.
+As a group, equities analysts predict that Phillips 66 will post 12.85 EPS for the current fiscal year.

 Insider Buying and Selling at Phillips 66

-In other news, EVP Richard G. Harbison sold 21,934 shares of the firm’s stock in a transaction that occurred on Monday, February 12th.
-The shares were sold at an average price of $146.27, for a total transaction of $3,208,286.18.
-Following the transaction, the executive vice president now directly owns 24,941 shares of the company’s stock, valued at $3,648,120.07.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In other news, EVP Richard G. Harbison sold 21,934 shares of the firm’s stock in a transaction that occurred on Monday, February 12th.
-The shares were sold at an average price of $146.27, for a total transaction of $3,208,286.18.
-Following the transaction, the executive vice president now directly owns 24,941 shares of the company’s stock, valued at $3,648,120.07.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, VP Joseph Scott Pruitt sold 7,200 shares of the firm’s stock in a transaction that occurred on Wednesday, March 20th.
-The stock was sold at an average price of $157.26, for a total transaction of $1,132,272.00.
-Following the transaction, the vice president now directly owns 6,583 shares in the company, valued at $1,035,242.58.
+In related news, EVP Zhanna Golodryga sold 5,253 shares of the business’s stock in a transaction that occurred on Wednesday, January 3rd.
+The stock was sold at an average price of $135.00, for a total transaction of $709,155.00.
+Following the completion of the transaction, the executive vice president now directly owns 24,914 shares in the company, valued at approximately $3,363,390.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+In related news, Director Robert W. Pease acquired 682 shares of the business’s stock in a transaction that occurred on Thursday, February 15th.
+The stock was bought at an average cost of $146.58 per share, for a total transaction of $99,967.56.
+Following the purchase, the director now owns 1,900 shares in the company, valued at approximately $278,502.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, EVP Zhanna Golodryga sold 5,253 shares of the business’s stock in a transaction that occurred on Wednesday, January 3rd.
+The stock was sold at an average price of $135.00, for a total value of $709,155.00.
+Following the completion of the transaction, the executive vice president now directly owns 24,914 shares in the company, valued at $3,363,390.
 The disclosure for this sale can be found here.
-Insiders sold 44,009 shares of company stock valued at $6,474,602 in the last quarter.
-Company insiders own 4.57% of the company’s stock.
+Insiders sold a total of 40,309 shares of company stock worth $5,981,836 in the last three months.
+4.57% of the stock is currently owned by company insiders.

 Institutional Inflows and Outflows

-A number of hedge funds have recently added to or reduced their stakes in PSX.
-Wells Fargo & Company MN boosted its position in Phillips 66 by 0.6% in the second quarter.
-Wells Fargo & Company MN now owns 17,121,154 shares of the oil and gas company’s stock valued at $1,633,016,000 after buying an additional 97,198 shares in the last quarter.
-Wellington Management Group LLP boosted its position in Phillips 66 by 20.3% in the fourth quarter.
-Wellington Management Group LLP now owns 10,903,130 shares of the oil and gas company’s stock valued at $1,451,643,000 after buying an additional 1,842,226 shares in the last quarter.
-Moneta Group Investment Advisors LLC boosted its position in Phillips 66 by 100,843.8% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 9,979,304 shares of the oil and gas company’s stock valued at $1,038,646,000 after buying an additional 9,969,418 shares in the last quarter.
-Geode Capital Management LLC boosted its position in Phillips 66 by 0.4% in the second quarter.
-Geode Capital Management LLC now owns 9,745,974 shares of the oil and gas company’s stock valued at $927,137,000 after buying an additional 34,890 shares in the last quarter.
-Finally, Barclays PLC boosted its position in Phillips 66 by 4.2% in the third quarter.
-Barclays PLC now owns 7,760,709 shares of the oil and gas company’s stock valued at $932,447,000 after buying an additional 309,239 shares in the last quarter.
-76.93% of the stock is owned by institutional investors.
+A number of large investors have recently added to or reduced their stakes in PSX.
+Moneta Group Investment Advisors LLC lifted its holdings in Phillips 66 by 100,843.8% in the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 9,979,304 shares of the oil and gas company’s stock worth $1,038,646,000 after purchasing an additional 9,969,418 shares in the last quarter.
+Barclays PLC raised its holdings in shares of Phillips 66 by 416.9% during the 2nd quarter.
+Barclays PLC now owns 7,451,470 shares of the oil and gas company’s stock worth $710,721,000 after acquiring an additional 6,009,826 shares in the last quarter.
+Norges Bank purchased a new stake in shares of Phillips 66 during the 4th quarter worth approximately $559,435,000.
+Boston Partners raised its holdings in shares of Phillips 66 by 962.0% during the 4th quarter.
+Boston Partners now owns 3,858,170 shares of the oil and gas company’s stock worth $513,327,000 after acquiring an additional 3,494,878 shares in the last quarter.
+Finally, Wellington Management Group LLP raised its holdings in shares of Phillips 66 by 62.1% during the 1st quarter.
+Wellington Management Group LLP now owns 7,188,087 shares of the oil and gas company’s stock worth $620,979,000 after acquiring an additional 2,753,700 shares in the last quarter.
+76.93% of the stock is owned by hedge funds and other institutional investors.

 About Phillips 66